StephenEastham/StephenEastham.github.io/index.md

 ---
 layout: page
 title:
-tagline: You write it - I make it 'smooth'
+tagline: You write it - I smooth it
 description:
 ---